teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 **Distinctiveness.** A trademark should be "distinctive" as opposed to merely "descriptive" or worse, "generic."
 Generic words are words that define a particular product.
 These words cannot be trademarked.
 Instead, they are kept available in the public domain for everyone to use.
 For example, every coffee shop must be allowed to use the word "coffee" in its marketing.
 The Trademark Office will not grant any single coffee shop the exclusive rights to use such a generic term.
 If you apply for a trademark that defines–or even closely describes–a product, the Trademark Office will reject it.

-This is not only the law, its good branding.
+This is not only the law, it’s good branding.
 A distinctive trademark makes a lasting impression, while customers quickly forget a generic trademark.

 Trademark distinctiveness is a spectrum with four categories that blend into each other.
 From weakest to strongest, the categories are (a) generic (b) descriptive (c) suggestive and (d) arbitrary.
 Assuming the product is “computers” here’s 4 example trademarks and their level of distinctiveness: